Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 20 May 1941: At 1300, is sighted with Bismarck by the Swedish cruiser Gotland in the Kattegat.

-21 May 1941: In the morning, enters the Korsfjord near Bergen with Bismarck, and anchors in the Kalvanes Bay with the destroyers Z-10, Z-16, and Z-23.
+21 May 1941: In the morning, enters the Korsfjord near Bergen with Bismarck and destroyers Z10, Z16, Z23, and anchors in the Kalvanes Bay.
 Refuels from tanker Wollin, and leaves the Norwegian fjord at night.

 23 May 1941: At 1922 is sighted with Bismarck by the British heavy cruiser Suffolk in the Denmark Strait.